 Because of people adopting a vegan lifestyle, 30 animals get to lead a happy, cruelty-free life instead of being slaughtered or exploited for human gain.

 You’ll save the planet

-When you switch on the news you’ll likely hear at least one story talking about the effect that global warming and climate change is having on our planet.
+When you switch on the news you’ll likely hear at least one story talking about the effect that global warming and climate change are having on our planet.

 Whilst car emissions and pollution all contribute towards climate change, do you know the number 1 cause of climate change and global warming?

-Because of the amount of animals being raised for meat, the amount of methane gas they produce is the main reason for climate change.
+Because of the number of animals being raised for meat, the amount of methane gas they produce is the main reason for climate change.

 You’ll probably live longer

 According to new research, people following a plant-based diet will likely live roughly 4 years longer than the average human being.

 Finally, the last reason to consider going vegan is the fact that you’ll save money.
 Buying plant-based ingredients is much cheaper than buying meat and animal-derived products.

 With all of the money you save, why not make a difference and donate to Animal Aid to help end the suffering of animals once and for all?